 The Legal Duty to Maintain Property

-If you have been injured on an uneven surface in a private home or public place, then you may have certain legal rights to recover compensation for your injuries from the owner, tenant or maintenance company of the property.
+If you have been injured on an uneven surface in a private home or public place, then you may have individual legal rights to recover compensation for your injuries from the owner, tenant or maintenance company of the property.
 Please feel free to contact Illinois premises liability attorneys at Rosenfeld Injury Lawyers today to further discuss your claim.
-We can help resolve your legal issues in a timely manner and with the utmost diligence and respect.
+We can help resolve your legal issues promptly and with the utmost diligence and respect.

 Causes of Uneven Floor Accidents

 Property owners have a duty under the law to make repairs needed on a property.
-This duty also requires them to also make regular inspections of their property to see if conditions must be repaired.
-Even if a property owner was not aware of an uneven surface at the time of the accident, he or she may still be liable.
+This responsibility also requires them also to make regular inspections of their property to see if conditions must be repaired.
+Even if a property owner was not aware of an uneven surface at the time of the accident, he or she might still be liable.
 This is because Illinois’ Premises Liability Act imposes a legal duty of care on property owners to repair conditions that they should have known would present a danger to the public.

 Often, uneven floor accident cases are heard before a judge or jury.
 The judge or jury will need to assess the facts of the case to determine whether the property owner should have known that a condition presented a danger to the public.
 The fact finder is also charged with the task of assessing whether a property owner acted as a “reasonably prudent person” under the same or similar circumstances.
 If a property owner had made previous repairs on a wooden floor with a tendency to become uneven, then this would likely put the owner on notice that constant repairs were needed for this surface.
 If a subsequent visitor was injured on this surface, then the property owner would likely be liable for his or her injuries.